 Eden Memorial Park is the final resting place for such notable people as Groucho Marx and Lenny Bruce, but you don't need to be famous to be buried here.
 We are open to everyone.

 Photographs convey at lot, but we invite you to see our cemetery property for yourself.
-Come stroll through Eden Memorial Park any time, or call us to set up a guided tour.
+Come stroll through Eden Memorial Park, or call us to set up a guided tour.
 Eden Memorial Park is open Sunday through Friday, 8 a.m. to 5 p.m.
 We are closed on Saturdays and on Jewish holidays.

 Throughout the year, Groman Eden Mortuary and Eden Memorial Park host events open to everyone.
 We performed our 61st annual Kevor Avot service in 2016, with an ever-growing support of the community.
 During this service, typically held at the end of September or beginning of October, we remember those who have passed with flowers for their families.
 Local rabbis speak, and hundreds attend.
 We also hold Veterans Day and Memorial Day services and sponsor blood drives put on by the American Red Cross.